-Monitoring edge resources is a key requirement for the effectiveness of load balancing as well as the achievement of auto-scaling methods.
-Existing monitoring systems for distributed systems do not scale and yet consume considerably amount of resources; consequently they are not suitable for large-scale resource-constrained edge deployments.
+Monitoring edge resources is a crucial requirement for the effectiveness of load balancing as well as the achievement of auto-scaling methods.
+Existing monitoring systems for distributed systems do not scale and yet consume considerable resources; consequently, they are not suitable for large-scale resource-constrained edge deployments.
 Current mechanisms for auto-scaling resources are limited to single-edge nodes and use lightweight monitoring~\cite{wang2017enorm}.

-In~\cite{hung2018videoedge} the authors propose an end-edge-cloud hierarchical architecture, called VideoEdge, to help achieve load balancing in analytical tasks while maintaining high accuracy.
-The VideoEdge is specific for video processing, executing tasks at the edge which would generally demand high bandwidth to send to the cloud.
+In~\cite{hung2018videoedge}, the authors propose an end-edge-cloud hierarchical architecture, called VideoEdge, to help achieve load balancing in analytical tasks while maintaining high accuracy.
+The VideoEdge is specific for video processing, executing tasks at the edge, which would generally demand high bandwidth to send to the cloud.
 In their proposed network architecture, cameras are connected to clusters (sets of edge servers).
-Their architecture identifies the most promising \textit{configurations} and filter out those that have low accuracy and great demands of resource.
-However, the work does not explore FL for training models and cannot work with different formats of data, which is necessary feature as multiple edge devices in the real world can exist in the same local area.
-One example would be an industry that has cameras, vehicles, robots, embedded sensors, and machines, generating different formats with/without mobility, resulting in high complex heterogeneous scenarios for balancing the workload on edge nodes.
+Their architecture identifies the most promising \textit{configurations} and filters out those with low accuracy and great resource demands.
+However, the work does not explore FL for training models and cannot work with different data formats, which is a necessary feature as multiple edge devices in the real world can exist in the same local area.
+One example would be an industry that has cameras, vehicles, robots, embedded sensors, and machines, generating different formats with/without mobility, resulting in highly complex heterogeneous scenarios for balancing the workload on edge nodes.